amitwalia45944/life-skills-track/Rest.md

 REST design and implementation are built upon several fundamental concepts:

 ### 2.1 Resources
 REST resources represent any entity, such as data objects, services, or collections that can be identified.
-URI  and can be accessed or manipulated through its associated URI.
+URI tries to identify the resources.
+URI helps in accessing resources and manipulating them.

 ### 2.2 Uniform Interface
-RESTful systems adhere to a uniform interface that simplifies the interaction between clients and servers.
-This interface consists of four essential components:
+REST helps in performing the interaction between clients and servers.
+It helps in communication between the client and server with the help of main components.

 #### 2.2.1 Resource Identification
-Resources are identified using URIs, which provide a standardized way to locate and access resources.
-URIs are composed of a base URI and a path segment that uniquely identifies the resource.
+URI tries to locate resources.
+It provides an improved way to locate or identify resources.
+There are mainly two parts in URIs that locate the resource that is base URI and path segment.

 #### 2.2.2 Resource Manipulation
-RESTful systems utilize standard HTTP methods to manipulate resources.
-These methods include GET, POST, PUT, PATCH, and DELETE.
-Each method has a specific purpose: retrieving resource representations, creating new resources, updating existing resources, and deleting resources.
+REST system provides a standard HTTP method to change or edit or manipulate resources.
+Basically, the methods are GET, POST, PUT, PATCH, and DELETE.
+Each method has its own work like creating new resources, updating existing resources, and deleting resources.
 #### 2.2.3 Resource Representation
-Resources are represented using standard data formats, such as JSON (JavaScript Object Notation) or XML (eXtensible Markup Language).
-Clients and servers communicate by exchanging representations of resources.
-Clients can request specific representations by specifying the desired media type in the HTTP `Accept` header.
+Communication between client and server happened in JSON(JavaScript Object Notation) format or XML (eXtensible Markup Language).
+The client can request specific representation by specifying desired media type in the HTTP Accept header.

 #### 2.2.4 Self-Descriptive Messages
-RESTful systems employ self-descriptive messages, where each request and response contains all the necessary information to understand its semantics.
-The messages include metadata, such as HTTP headers, that provide additional context and enable the recipient to interpret the message correctly.
+To understand complete syntax each request and response contains all the necessary information.
+The request and response messages include HTTP headers.

 ### 2.3 Statelessness
 One of the fundamental principles of REST is statelessness.
 Each request from a client to a server must contain all the information necessary to process the request.
 Servers do not maintain any client-specific state between requests.
 This design choice enhances scalability, reliability, and simplicity in RESTful systems.